 We say goodbye to the Isle of Skye this morning, but we get one more opportunity to shoot Eilean Donan Castle for sunrise.

-We will drive back to Glasgow after our last shoot at Glencoe for a farewell dinner, drinks, and laughs.
+We will drive back to Glasgow after our last shoot for a farewell dinner, drinks, and laughs.

 Recommended Equipment on the Scotland Photography Workshop